-Summer activity camp: reducing crime by entertaining kids
+Summer activity camp: Reducing crime by entertaining kids

 Thursday was the end-of-summer party for activity camp at both the Planeview camp and the one at Evergreen Activity Center.

-Dozens of kids spent the last ten weeks at camp Monday through Friday, doing activities alongside Wichita Police officers and Wichita Parks and Recreation, which puts on the camp.
+Dozens of kids spent the last 10 weeks at camp Monday through Friday, doing activities alongside Wichita police officers and Wichita Parks and Recreation, which puts on the camp.

 “We make friends a lot and talk about stuff and we just be nice,” camper Miranda Aguilier said.